Scorzonera: weird vegetable

 But then, what isn’t?

-5 comments on “Scorzonera: weird vegetable
+5 Responses to “Scorzonera: weird vegetable”

-1. Rhamnus on said:
+1. Rhamnus Says:

 They seem to have such a long thin root, how do manage to crop them without breaking them?